 Apart from some exceptions, employers employing 20 and more employees are required to employ a prescribed number of disabled individuals.
-The number depends on the total number of employees, and it cannot be lower than 2% or higher than 6% of the total number of employees.
+The number amounts to 3% of the total number of employees.

 Employers that do not comply with prescribed requirements are required to pay a monthly fee amounting to 20% of minimal salary (minimal salary for 2021 amounts to HRK 4,250) for each disabled individual that employer was required to employ.

 Value-added tax (VAT)

 The general VAT rate is 25%.
 See the Other taxes section in the Corporate tax summary for more information.

 Consumption tax is payable on consumption of spirits, natural vines, special vines, beers, and non-alcoholic beverages in catering facilities.